MicrosoftDocs/winrt-api/windows.devices.spi/spidevice_transferfullduplex_1952292325.md

 # Windows.Devices.Spi.SpiDevice.TransferFullDuplex

 ## -description
 Transfer data using a full duplex communication system.
-Full duplex allows both the master and the slave to communicate simultaneously.
+Full duplex allows both the master and the subordinate to communicate simultaneously.

 ## -parameters
 ### -param writeBuffer